Rishabh42/CineMatch/assignment/assignment-2/assignment-2.md

 ##### PAIR design patterns
 The PAIR design patterns are useful to evaluate whether best practices are followed in implementation and to encourage develop to think about various architectural considerations while implementing the AI system.
 As AI systems deal with large amounts of data, privacy of the data is an important issue, which PAIR touches upon.
 PAIR also provides useful guidance on data labeling and dataset management.
 In addition, PAIR encourages gradual automation to adapt to the user's preferences.

+#### Limitations
+Microsoft and PAIR each contain certain guidelines/design patterns that the other does not.
+We identify some of these missing guidelines/design patterns as limitations for the particular work, and justify why we view the absence as a limitation.
+We also consider some other general limitations.

+##### General limitations
+- **Domain-specific considerations**: The guidelines/design patterns may not cover every possible scenario or application domain, and specific industries or use cases might require additional, domain-specific considerations.
+AI systems in areas like healthcare, finance, or criminal justice may have unique challenges and ethical considerations that aren't explicitly addressed in the general PAIR guidelines.

+##### Microsoft guidelines
+In comparison with the PAIR design patterns, we observe that the Microsoft guidelines do not cover certain design considerations.
+- **Limited details**: Overall, the Microsoft guidelines are limited with regard to the details they provide, presenting the guideline in one or two sentences.
+The research paper containing the guidelines focuses on the process of validating the guidelines through a user study.
+However, a detailed explanation for each guideline is not provided, although each guideline is supported by examples from the user study.
+In comparison, the PAIR guidelines offer a more comprehensive description, including specific steps or suggestions, image illustrations, and links to related reading and case studies.
+The lack of details can make it slightly harder for developers to implement the guidelines.
+- **Conveying the privacy settings of the AI product**: Privacy settings and data quality are critical considerations in HAI, especially as users become increasingly concerned about how AI systems handle their personal information.
+While Microsoft guidelines may touch upon user control (G17) and clear communication (G1), they do not provide specific guidance on privacy-related considerations.

+##### PAIR design patterns
+- **Consideration of social biases**: It is interesting that the PAIR patterns cover a wide range of issues but do not discuss handling biases in the AI system's behavior, as this is a common and important issue in AI systems.
+Mitigating social biases is essential to ensuring a fair and inclusive AI system that everyone can benefit from.

 **Compare the report from the two works.
 Discuss how well they support the HAI design evaluation, including both their usefulness and limitations.**